Nail Rust Experiment with EM•1

 Nail rust experiment

-Two vials (2 fl oz size each) were filled with tap water (NYC tap water), two new nails put in each, and EM•1 (Effective Microorganisms) was added only to one vial (left vial in image below): 1/2 cap (approximately 2.5 ml or 1/2 teaspoon).
+Two vials (2 fl oz size each) were filled with tap water (NYC tap water), two new nails were put in each, and EM•1 (Effective Microorganisms) was added only to one vial (the left vial in the image below): 1/2 cap (approximately 2.5 ml or 1/2 teaspoon).

-The reason the rusted one ("water only" label) is cloudy in the photo is because in moving the vials, the rust particles were disturbed and kicked up.
+The rusted one ("water only" label) is cloudy in the photo because the rust particles were disturbed and kicked up when the vials were moved.

 In the one that's not rusted, the top of the vial shows rust because the air gap caused the very top to oxidize and rust, but the liquid portion has not rusted.

-What may have happened is a combination of 1. where the microbes that do cause the rust have been displaced by the microbes (that are in EM•1) that don't, and 2. the EM microbes also produce substances (metabolites) that include antioxidants which help prevent oxidation/rusting from occurring.
+What may have happened is a combination of 1. the microbes that cause the rust have been displaced by the microbes (that are in EM•1) that don't, and 2. the EM microbes also produce substances (metabolites) that include antioxidants, which help prevent oxidation/rusting from occurring.

 Nail rust experiment markup